-At [company_name], we understand the importance of good indoor air quality and make it a priority whenever we visit a home to ensure that family can breathe easy.
+At Air Tech of Central Florida, we understand the importance of good indoor air quality and make it a priority whenever we visit a home to ensure that family can breathe easy.
 Clean air should be a given, and when you’re putting your head on the pillow at night, you shouldn’t have to wonder how clean your home’s air might be.

 Keeping your air free of mold and mildew has another important benefit… protecting your home investment.
 Mold spores being moved around by HVAC systems can attach and start to spread in moist areas, causing severe damage to your home’s structural components over time.

 Indoor air can be deadlier than outdoor air (CNBC)

 While we generally think of “air pollution” as an outdoor issue from car exhausts or factories, the fact is that indoor air quality is more problematic than that outside.
 And where do most people spend most of their time?
 Inside!
 People that live in cities are indoors breathing inside air about 90% of the time.

 But, if you know how to keep your air clean, you can keep your family safe and protect your home from long-term mold and mildew damage.

 How Can I Improve My Home’s Air Quality?

 What can you do to make sure the air you’re breathing at home is clean?
 There are a number of things that will have a cumulative effect to improve the quality of the air inside your home.
 These include:

 - Ensure good ventilation, especially in cooking areas

 - Choose furniture and flooring carefully (check for low VOC)